 - Partner with other non-profit children’s book organizations to support programs of mutual interest to our communities

 - Contribute to the welfare of children’s book writers and illustrators, regardless of their membership in SCBWI

-Future programs of the SCBWI Impact and Legacy Fund include the establishment of an Encouragement Grant for Writers and Illustrators, the establishment of a grant to support endangered animals and species, and the creation of a program to advance global publishing and works in translation.
+Future programs of the SCBWI Impact and Legacy Fund include the establishment of a grant to support endangered animals and species and the creation of a program to advance global publishing and works in translation.